Transformation Consistent Self-ensembling Model for Semi-supervised Medical Image Segmentation: Related Work

-\para{Transformation equivariant representation.} \ There is a body of related literature on equivariance representations, where the transformation equivariance is encoded into the network to explore the network equivariance property~\cite{cohen2016group, pmlr-v48-dieleman16, worrall2017harmonic}.
-For example, \citeauthor{cohen2016group}~\cite{cohen2016group} proposed group equivariant neural network to improve the network generalization, where equivariance to \ang{90}-rotations and dihedral flips is encoded by copying the transformed filters at different rotation-flip combinations.
-Concurrently, ~\citeauthor{pmlr-v48-dieleman16}~\cite{pmlr-v48-dieleman16} designed four different equivariance to preserve feature map transformations by rotating feature maps instead of filters.
-Recently, \citeauthor{worrall2017harmonic}~\cite{worrall2017harmonic} restricted the filters to circular harmonics to achieve continuous \ang{360}-rotations equivariance.
-However, these works aim to encode equivariance into the network to improve the generalization capability of the network, while our method targets to better utilize the unlabeled data in the semi-supervised learning.
+{\em Transformation equivariant representation\/}. \reviseagain{Next, we review equivariance representations, to which the transformation equivariance is encoded in the network to explore the network equivariance property~\cite{cohen2016group, pmlr-v48-dieleman16, worrall2017harmonic,li2018deeply}.}~\reviseagain{\citeauthor{cohen2016group}~\cite{cohen2016group} proposed a group equivariant neural network to improve} the network generalization, where equivariance to \ang{90}-rotations and dihedral flips are encoded by copying the transformed filters at different rotation-flip combinations.~Concurrently,~\citeauthor{pmlr-v48-dieleman16}~\cite{pmlr-v48-dieleman16} designed four different equivariance to preserve feature map transformations by \reviseagain{rotating the feature maps instead of the filters}.
+Recently,~\citeauthor{worrall2017harmonic}~\cite{worrall2017harmonic} restricted the filters to circular harmonics to achieve continuous \ang{360}-rotations equivariance.
+However, these works aim to encode equivariance into the network to improve its generalization capability, while our method aims to better utilize the unlabeled data in semi-supervised learning.}